my88480/DXFR2007/README.md

 if you have benifited from this project , let me know.

-This project is paused temporarily because i am busy on devoloping APS.
+This project is paused temporarily because i am busy on devoloping APS by C Sharp.